Back in 2009 I created an account at Vanguard, opened up my very first Roth IRA, and invested in a low-cost index fund. So did Mrs. PT. It felt great!

-I just created an account at Vanguard, opened up my very first Roth IRA, and invested in a low-cost index fund.
-So did Mrs. PT.
-Sweet!
 Just in time too.
 We needed to contribute before we filed our taxes if we wanted the contribution to count towards 2008 limits.
-In a time when the company 401k match is no longer there for some (like me), it makes sense to be going the extra mile with a Roth IRA.
+At a time when the company 401k match was no longer there for some (like me), it made sense to be going the extra mile with a Roth IRA.

-It feels really good to have finally met this goal (see Roth IRA goal).
-It’s been a long time coming.
+It felt really good to have finally met this goal (see Roth IRA goal).
+It had been a long time coming.
 Ironically though, it was very quick and easy to do.
 Here’s the how and why on setting up a Roth IRA:

 Stepping Up to the Roth IRA

 Up until this point in my life, I’d done my retirement savings using two types of accounts: my company 401k and a traditional IRA.
 The traditional IRA was used as my main retirement account prior to participation in a 401k (you usually can’t do both at the same time).